noiseprotocol/noise_spec/noise.md

       -> e, dhes, s, dhss
       <- e, dhee, dhes

-    Noise_XXfallback(s, e, rs):
+    Noise_XXfallback(s, rs, re):
       -> e
       ------
       <- e, dhee, s, dhse
       -> s, dhse

+Note that in the fallback case, the initiator and responder roles are switched:
+If Alice inititates a `Noise_IK` handshake with Bob, Bob might initiate a `Noise_XX_fallback` handshake.

-Note that encrypted data sent in the first `Noise_IK` message is susceptible to replay attacks.
+Note also that encrypted data sent in the first `Noise_IK` message is susceptible to replay attacks.
 Also, if the responder's static private key is compromised, initial messages can be decrypted and/or forged.

 To distinguish these patterns, each handshake message will be preceded by a `type` byte: